 Selecting the Right TPE for Your ABS Application

-For most ABS overmolding applications, SEBS-based TPEs deliver the most reliable adhesion across the widest process window, without adhesion promoters or surface treatment.
-SBS is a cost-effective option for protected, short-service-life applications.
-TPV, COPE, and PEBA require additional process steps on ABS and should only be specified when their specific material properties are necessary for the application.
+For most ABS overmolding applications, SEBS delivers the most reliable adhesion across the widest process window without adhesion promoters; SBS suits protected, short-service-life parts; TPV, COPE, and PEBA warrant the extra process steps only when their specific properties are necessary.
+For how TPU compares against this entire TPE family on the same substrate, see TPU vs TPE: Best Elastomer for ABS Substrates.

 Incure’s specialty coating and adhesive formulations are developed for demanding multi-material assemblies, including applications where TPE overmolding performance on ABS requires adhesion-promotion solutions or bonding agents for difficult elastomer sub-classes.
 For technical support on TPE-to-ABS compatibility, adhesive selection, and process optimization, Contact Our Team.